RelationalAI/metadata-updater/README.md

 ## Limitation

+We are aware of the following limitations:
-MetadataUpdater cannot checks for the type of arguments and the return type.
-One reason is because types cannot be resolved by just looking at the source code.
+- MetadataUpdater cannot check for the type of arguments and the return type.
+One reason is that types cannot be resolved by looking at the source code.
+- The presence of a function defined in the `MetadataRegistry.toml` that does not exist in the source code is not a reason to fail the pre-commit check.